OMaciasd/mail/README.md

 ## 📖 Project Description

-This project allows the management of items via a basic CRUD form, where you can:

-- Add a new item.
-- View a list of items.
-- Edit an existing item.
-- Delete an item.

-The data can be stored in either a JSON file or a database.
+This project configures a basic mail server on an Ubuntu environment using Postfix, Dovecot, and Roundcube as the webmail client.
+It also incorporates Docker and Vagrant for deployment automation and Python for scripting additional setup steps.

 ### 🛑 Considerations

-- **Security**: For this test, advanced security mechanisms such as authentication or thorough data validation have not been included.
+- **Security**: Basic security measures are in place, but additional configurations are recommended for production, such as SSL for email encryption and advanced user authentication.

 ### 📂 Project Structure